England - St. George's Day 23rd April

 “This royal throne of kings, this sceptered isle, This earth of majesty, this seat of Mars, This other Eden, demi-paradise, This fortress built by Nature for herself Against infection and the hand of war, This happy breed of men, this little world, This precious stone set in the silver sea.” ― William Shakespeare

-By way of introductions, we asked what people like best about England?
+By way of introduction, ask members what they like best about England?

 Do members have a favourite English place they like to visit?